Can you take your CBD on holiday in 2022?

 Central and South America

-Again, it isn’t clear what many countries’ stance is on CBD apart from South Africa, which allows you to consume 20mg of CBD per day.
-This CBD must contain less than 0.0001% THC and less than 0.0075% total CBD.
+South Africa allows you to consume a maximum of 20mg of CBD per day and this CBD must contain less than 0.001% THC and less than 0.0075% total CBD.

 Flying with CBD

-Regardless of whether you’re traveling within America or internationally, you may be considering flying there, so is it ok to take your CBD with you on the plane?
+Regardless of whether you’re traveling within America or internationally, you may be considering flying there.
+If you’re a nervous flyer, then taking CBD edibles on the plane can really help to calm your nerves, but is it ok to take your CBD with you on the plane?

 The TSA makes a point of saying that their screening procedures are primarily focused on security, screening for explosives, and other threats to aviation.
-However, if one of their security officers finds your CBD when you’re flying to a state or country where it is illegal, they will refer the matter to a law enforcement officer.
+However, if one of their security officers happens to find your CBD or cannabis (during a routine search) and you’re flying to a state or country where it is illegal, then they have no choice but to refer the matter to a law enforcement officer.

-Make sure that you buy your products from a credible and trusted source that provides you with access to a Certificate Of Analysis (CoA).
-A CoA can be printed out and taken along with you on your journey to prove the product’s contents, including its lack or trace amount of THC.
+- Make sure that you buy your products from a credible and trusted source that provides you with access to a Certificate Of Analysis (CoA).
+If you’re flying with CBD gummies or tincture, a CoA can be printed out and taken along with you on your journey to prove the product’s contents, including their lack or trace amount of THC.